pzim-devdata/Tools-for-Linux/Startminimized/README.md

 `chmod +x /path/to/my/program/Startminimized.py`

-For exemple in our case :
+For example in our case :

 `chmod +x ~home/Startminimized/Startminimized.py`